ccxt/ccxt/examples/README.md

 [Blockpit](https://www.blockpit.io) – Tax reporting and portfolio tracking for Cryptocurrencies, Cryptoderivates and DeFi.

+[DCAStack](https://www.dcastack.com/) – An automated open-source Dollar Cost Averaging bot for crypto (built with CCXT).

 [Projects based on ccxt](https://github.com/ccxt/ccxt/network/dependents) – A list of hundreds of ccxt-based projects by developers from all over the world!

 [The Evolution Of CCXT](https://www.youtube.com/watch?v=KnyduYTFm1c) – A Gource visualization on the development of the CCXT code repository.

-[Enigma Catalyst](https://blog.enigma.co/enigma-announces-catalyst-0-4-our-biggest-release-yet-fa31a5ffa4b1) – The major effort towards decentralized exchanges integrates ccxt!

 [Playing with CCXT in Google Colab](https://medium.com/@ccxt/playing-with-ccxt-in-google-colab-23522ac8a6cb) – An article on how useful Colab can be for quick prototyping and testing your trading ideas with CCXT.

 [What is the Best Crypto Trading Bot in 2020?](https://www.hodlbot.io/blog/ultimate-guide-on-crypto-trading-bots) – Ultimate guide on crypto trading bots in 2020 by HodlBlog.

+[Enigma Catalyst](https://blog.enigma.co/enigma-announces-catalyst-0-4-our-biggest-release-yet-fa31a5ffa4b1) – The major effort towards decentralized exchanges integrates ccxt!

 [Geographic Latency in Crypto: How to Optimally Co-Locate Your AWS Trading Server to Any Exchange API](https://elitwilliams.medium.com/geographic-latency-in-crypto-how-to-optimally-co-locate-your-aws-trading-server-to-any-exchange-58965ea173a8) – An article overviewing the aspects of latencies for global cryptocurrency trading.